web-token/jose/README.md

 * JW**K** [JSON Web Key (RFC 7517)](http://tools.ietf.org/html/rfc7517).
 * JSON Web Key Thumbprint ([RFC 7638](https://tools.ietf.org/html/rfc7638)).
 * Unencoded Payload Option [RFC7797](https://tools.ietf.org/html/rfc7797).

+This framework is not just a library, it contains also Symfony bundles for an easy integration into your application.
+It also provides a standalone console command that will help you to manager your keys and key sets.

 # Provided Features